 Jog their memory.
 After you secure permission to use someone as a reference, send them a recent resume along with a quick note reminding them of when you worked for them or what classes you attended.
 They may have known you were an honors student when you worked with them, but it may escape their memory three years later.

 Keep them in the loop and say 'thank you.'
 When the dust settles on your job search and you have finally secured that full-time job, call or write your references and let them know the result.
 Send them a thank-you note.
-SCOTLink's Resume Builder has a great thank-you-note builder.
+LinkedIn has a helpful article about writing a thank-you-note.